"Eastern" perspective: three ancient Indian ideas

 understood if we take them to guide us towards secure knowledge and

 rational practice.
-Neither certainty of knowledge nor of rationality
+Neither certainty of knowledge nor a guarantee

-of practice is within their reach.
+of rational practice is within their reach.
 They nevertheless retain

 an indispensable role for reason, in that they offer us a deeper